see ANNE BlOUNT

 Margery was the wife of Peter Lambert of Aldeburgh, Suffolk, a notorious receiver of stolen goods who was involved in piracy on the east coast of England in the 1570s.
 When her husband was caught and imprisoned, Margery, with the help of her neighbor, Alice Bevershawe, smuggled a file into the jail.
 Peter used it to escape.
-In December 1577, reports were made to the authorities that Margery had received eighteen yards of cloth and a taffeta hat and cap from her husband.
-If she was ever imprisoned, there does not seem to be any record of it.
+In December 1577, Margery was charged with receiving eighteen yards of cloth and a taffeta hat and cap from her husband.

 MARGARET LAMBRUN (d.1587+) (maiden name unknown)

 In my humble opinion, the story of Margaret Lambrun (Lambourne/Lambrin) and her attempt to assassinate Elizabeth Tudor is a fabrication.
-The earliest it has been found so far is an undocumented entry in A new and general biographical dictionary (1762).
-However, I include her here because she is mentioned on several websites.
-I first became aware of her when I received a query in August 2012 from Callie Brown in Ely, Cambridgeshire, asking me if I knew the name of a titled lady who entered the royal garden dressed as a man and carrying two loaded muskets concealed under her coat.
-Apparently motivated by revenge for the execution of Mary Queen of Scots, she meant to shoot the queen and then commit suicide.
-One musket went off by accident, killing a peacock, and she was captured.
-After hearing her story, Queen Elizabeth supposedly pardoned her.
+The earliest mention of her is in an undocumented entry in A new and general biographical dictionary (1762).
+I first became aware of Margaret’s story when I received a query in August 2012 from Callie Brown of Ely, Cambridgeshire, asking me if I knew the name of a titled lady who entered the royal garden dressed as a man and carrying two loaded muskets concealed under her coat.
+Apparently wishing to avenge the execution of Mary Queen of Scots, she meant to shoot the queen and then commit suicide.
+One musket went off by accident, killing a peacock, and Margaret was captured.
+After hearing her story, Queen Elizabeth pardoned her.
 Callie wrote that this was a question on a pub quiz and that she’d also found a similar story in which an unnamed woman hid in a closet dressed as a page with the intent to kill Queen Elizabeth with a knife.
 The answer to the quiz was Lady Margaret Lambourne, which was not helpful, but Callie followed up with the quiz setter and was sent the alternate spelling of Lambrun, which does pop up in search engines.
 There are a number of variations on the story of Margaret Lambrun, who appears to be a Scotswoman and the widow of a man who served in the English household of Mary Queen of Scots.
-That he died shortly after the queen was executed, and was possibly executed himself, is given as the real reason his widow sought revenge.
+That he died shortly after the queen was executed, and was possibly executed himself, is sometimes given as the real reason his widow sought revenge.
 This story is not documented in sixteenth century primary sources and is not included in any reputable biography of either Mary Queen of Scots or Elizabeth Tudor that I have seen, nor does the surname Lambrun, Lambrin, or Lambourne turn up among the members of the captive queen’s household.
 Furthermore, if a woman had tried to assassinate Queen Elizabeth, I very much doubt the queen would have been inclined to pardon her.
 At the least, she’d have been imprisoned.
 More likely, she’d have been tried and executed.
 And there would certainly have been a contemporary record of the case.
-The 1762 version says she was given safe conduct into France.
-For another account of this legend see http://ahistoryblog.com/?p=1036
+The story pubished in 1762 says she was given safe conduct into France.
+For another version of this legend see http://ahistoryblog.com/?p=1036

 see ANNE LUDDINGTON